14 Fun Things to do on Bainbridge Island with or without a car

 Stop at the Suquamish Museum and learn about the culture and life of the Suquamish people, both in the past and present.
 Just down the road is the grave of Chief Si’ahl, or Chief Seattle as he was called by white people when they arrive.
 This came to be the name of the city of Seattle, the only major city in the United States named for a Native American.
 Chief Si’ahl was both Suquamish and Duwamish and is buried here on the Suquamish Reservation.
 Read more about visiting this place as well as the Suquamish Museum (including biking directions) here.

-There is wonderful hiking here!
-Read all about my favorite hikes on Bainbridge here.
+There is wonderful hiking on Bainbridge.
+Read more detail about all about my favorite hikes on Bainbridge here.
 Grand Forest and Gazzam Lake Nature Preserve in particular have seemingly endless miles of gorgeous green forest to explore on well maintained trails.

 Fort Ward Park